siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 At the level of bookkeeping, this is analogous to an ideal pulley.
 A pulley does not create work; it recovers greater force by reducing the distance through which that force acts.
 Here too no new energy is created.
-The stronger local loading is read as the same merged energy realized on smaller extent.
+The stronger local loading is the same merged energy read on smaller extent.

 So the strict derivation is this: